mitsu1210/essbaseworkshop/README.md

 ## Essbase on OCI – Essbase 19c

-The following diagram shows Essbase 19c deployed on Oracle infrastructure cloud (OCI) with integration to different cloud services - Autonomous Database, Load Balancer, Storage, Virtual Cloud Network (VCN) as part of the deployment.
+The following architecture diagram shows Essbase 19c deployed on Oracle infrastructure cloud (OCI) with integration to different cloud services - Autonomous Database, Load Balancer, Storage, Virtual Cloud Network (VCN) as part of the deployment.

-Attached below is a generic sample architecture:
 ![](Architecture.png)

 * Essbase19c VM resides in the Application subnet as shown in the above figure which is configured automatically with Block Volumes – Configuration Volume & Data Volume.